starcoinorg/stargate/gettingstarted.md

    ```
    dev pe {bob} scripts rps_end_game b"72" b"616263"
    ```
    After the game end,you could check channel balance.Alice lose the game,so balance of her should be origin balance minus 10,balance of bob should be his origin balance plus 10.
+A detailed description of the contract can be found [here](./demo/RockPaperScissors/README.md).